schledererj/schledererj.github.io/index.md

 ---

 # jack schlederer * professional software engineer
 Hi!
-If you've stumbled onto this page, you're probably lost, or something piqued your interest on one of my social media presences.
-Provided most of my social media posts are about movies or eating lunch, I'm guessing it's the former.
-In any case, if you feel like reading forward, I'll do my best to give you a quick CliffsNotes version of an "about me" section, as you most certainly have more important things to do.

-## about me
-* People call me Jack
-* 27 years old
-* Based in Milwaukee, WI
-* 8 years and counting in computers and the internet
-* B. Sc.
-Computer Engineering - MSOE '18
-* Working on M. Sc.
-AI and ML - MSOE
-* Specialist in search technologies
-* Specialist in automation in the public cloud (namely AWS) space
-* I'm very happy you made it this far
+I'm Jack, a professional software and systems engineer based in the midwest USA.
+I joined [Direct Supply](https://www.directsupply.com) in 2015 as a part-time software engineering intern while still working on my undergraduate program and never left!
+These days, I'm a staff (level 3) engineer working on some impactful and exciting projects in the spaces of search, AI, and developer productivity.
+I earned a Bachelors of Science degree in computer engineering from Milwaukee School of Engineering (MSOE) in 2018, and just this spring I graduated with my Masters of Science in machine learning from the same university.
+Read on for a short digest of my interests and proficiencies.

+## interests & proficiencies
+* information retrieval
+* machine learning
+* software security
+* scalable software systems
+* cloud computing platforms

 ## more about me
-If any of the above sounds interesting and you'd like to learn more, please [contact](/contact) me!
-If you're not quite there yet, and need some more convincing, I invite you over to [my long-form intro](/jack), which is much more rambly, but also more informative!
+If any of the above sounds interesting and you'd like to learn more, feel free to [contact](/contact) me!